ApTValdiFassa MATTIA RIZZI WC2024 DJI 0433 FullRes

 • Col Margherita - Lago Cavia red slope to the junction with La VolatA

-• Col Margherita red slope from the junction with La VolatA
+• Col Margherita red/black slope to the junction with La VolatA

 From the parterre, it is permitted to walk a short distance along the edge of the slope, exclusively to watch the final metres of the race.